xiongrxchn/IntelBri.github.io/index.md

 ## 5 Discussion

-- This project designed and implemented the patrolman system, using Raspberry Pi for road pothole inspection.
-The system consists of a mobile platform (we use the toy car in the experiments), a MPU-6050 accelerometer, a GPS sensor, and a power bank.
+- This project designs and implements the patrolman system, using Raspberry Pi for road pothole inspection.
+The system consists of a mobile platform (we use the toy car in the experiments), an MPU-6050 accelerometer, a GPS sensor, and a power bank.
 By continually gathering data from the accelerometer and GPS sensors, the team use collected signals to evaluate road surface conditions.

 - We focus on analyzing three typical types of road conditions, including Cracks (CR), Potholes (PH), and Upheaval (UH).
 Anomalous road conditions are reﬂected in features of the acceleration data.
 Comparing different hand-labeled signal patterns, the team identifies the features of different road conditions.